 Peace Literacy, Trauma, and Technology

 Our Human Needs and the Tangles of Trauma

 Our understanding of peace is only as good as our understanding of the human condition and trauma.
-My essay A New Peace Paradigm: Our Human Needs and the Tangles of Trauma upends Maslow’s hierarchy of needs and offers a new and hopeful framework for understanding the human condition, trauma, the nature of human happiness, and the root causes of our national and global problems.
+Chappell’s essay A New Peace Paradigm: Our Human Needs and the Tangles of Trauma upends Maslow’s hierarchy of needs and offers a new and hopeful framework for understanding the human condition, trauma, the nature of human happiness, and the root causes of our national and global problems.
 The essay is available for download here.